adammiller1/architecture-center/docs/anti-patterns/busy-front-end/index.md

 ### Examine telemetry data and find correlations

 The next image shows some of the metrics gathered to monitor resource utilization during the same interval.
 At first, few users are accessing the system.
 As more users connect, CPU utilization becomes very high (100%).
-Also notice that the network I/O rate initialy goes up as the CPU utilization rises.
+Also notice that the network I/O rate initially goes up as CPU usage rises.
 But once CPU usage peaks, network I/O actually goes down.
 That's because the system can only handle a relatively small number of requests once the CPU is at capacity.
 As users disconnect, the CPU load tails off.

 ![AppDynamics metrics showing the CPU and network utilization][AppDynamics-Metrics-Front-End-Requests]